Smart Living Tips

 5.7 Stop junk mail.
 This is not as easy as it sounds and you may have to sign up at multiple places, but at least you can stop some of it.
 Here's a link for more information on how to stop junk mail

 5.8 Don't let those old shoes go to the landfill, instead let Nike recycle them.
-Find your drop-off location here Nike Reuse a Shoe
+Find your drop-off location here: Nike drop off locations

 5.9 Use your own shopping bag.
 Keep a couple of cloth shopping bags of various sizes in your vehicle.
 Take them with you to the store and refuse plastic bags.
 Some stores will even give you a small discount for bringing your own bag.